Use the Anqi CMS navigation list withincludetags to create an efficient and maintainable public navigation

 </footer>

-In this way, the navigation structure of the website is clearly separated and effectively managed.
-Data-driven backend.navList,includeTags then insert dynamic content into a fixed template framework.
+In this way, the navigation structure of the website has been clearly separated and effectively managed.
+Background data-drivennavList,includeTags then insert dynamic content into a fixed template framework.

 Advanced Application: Content Expansion within Navigation

 navListThe power of tags is not limited to links.
-CombinedincludeYou can even embed more rich content in the navigation menu.For example, you may want a "Mega Menu" to pop up containing a list of the latest articles or articles from specific categories when the mouse hovers over a main menu item.
+CombinedincludeYou can even embed more rich content in the navigation menu.For example, you may want to display a "Mega Menu" containing a list of the latest articles or specific category articles when hovering over a main menu item.

 Inpartial/main_nav.htmlIn, for a specific main menu item (assuming its ID issome_category_id), you can expand it like this: